Everything You Need to Know When Visiting Antarctica

 You may see a glacier calve, the process of ice breaking off, as a sense of unity with nature and the environment around them.
 The calving produces a loud and unusual sound, which against the stark backdrop of the scenic inlet makes for a special Antarctic memory.

 You might see the circle of life in action.
-Leopard seals feed on penguins, a plentiful food for the earless seals, and some other warm-blooded mammals.
+Leopard seals feed on penguins, plentiful food for the earless seals, and some other warm-blooded mammals.

 Antarctica’s history includes bravery, intrigue and heroism